Getting the deckchairs out!

 The Holiday Extras Deckchair Index

-Open, but quarantine when you get home - 46% of countries
+Open, but quarantine when you get home - 10% of destinations

-Much of the world is already open to UK visitors, if you're able to quaratine when you come back.
-So if you're happy to take a test and stay home for five days when you get back (or skip the test and accept a 14-day quarantine), here's everywhere that'll let you in.
-(Again, at time of writing this applies to England only from 15th December - news for the devolved nations once we have it confirmed.)
+Much of the world is already open to UK visitors, once lockdown ends and if you're able to quarantine when you come back.
+So if you're happy to take a test and stay home (or in a handful of cases in a hotel at the airport) when you get back, here's everywhere that'll let you in.

 The science behind the 'Deckchair Index'

-Update: 20th November Every day we review what's being said by tourism ministers and the travel industry in all of our major markets - we're not just reading the UK travel news but running news search algorithms over newspapers from all over the world, especially in places like Spain, Italy, Turkey, Cyprus and Italy where we all like to go on holiday.
-We combine that with the Office of National Statistics' data on where we flew in 2018 (the last full year for which there's data), taking the percentage of trips that went to a country as the index number.
-That's how we get an index of 62% - that's the 16% of hassle-free destination that will let us in without a quarantine at either end, plus another 452% of destinations that are open but would require a quarantine on the way back.
+Update: 1st March Every day we review what's being said by tourism ministers and the travel industry in all of our major markets - we're not just reading the UK travel news but running news search algorithms over newspapers from all over the world, especially in places like Spain, Italy, Turkey, Cyprus and Italy where we all like to go on holiday.
+We combine that with the Office of National Statistics' data on where we flew in 2018 (the last full "normal travel" year for which there's data), taking the percentage of trips that went to a country as the index number.
+That's how we get an index of 10% - everywhere we could visit if the UK wasn't in lockdown.